Skip to main content

 Maintenance

-The Maintenance section allows you to define service tracking requirements for the product, particularly useful for equipment that requires routine servicing or preventive maintenance.
+The Maintenance section allows you to define service tracking requirements for the product.
+This is particularly useful for equipment that requires routine servicing or preventive maintenance.

 Service Required: Check this box if the item requires scheduled maintenance or service tracking.